School of Humanities and Sciences

 Showing 1-8 of 8 Results

 BioMarkman’s research interests include the relationship between language and thought; early word learning; categorization and induction; theory of mind and pragmatics; implicit theories and conceptual change, and how theory-based explanations can be effective interventions in health domains.

 Davis-Brack Professor of the Behavioral SciencesOn Leave from 10/01/2023 To 12/31/2023

 Current Research and Scholarly InterestsMy research focuses on the role of self in regulating behavior and on the ways in which the social world shapes the self.
 My work examines how cultures, including those of nation or region of origin, gender, social class, race, ethnicity, religion, and occupation, shape thought, feeling, and action.

-Class of 1968/Ed Zschau Professor in the Graduate School of Business and Professor of Psychology
+Class of 1968/Ed Zschau Professor and Professor of Psychology

 BioProfessor Miller’s research focuses on various aspects of social and group behavior.
 Long interested in social norms, he has investigated the processes underlying the development, transmission, and modification of group norms.
 He has been especially interested in the emergence and perpetuation of social norms that lack broad support.
 A second focus of his research is the origins of people’s commitment to social justice and the role that justice plays in social life.
 He has also studied and written on the sources and cures of cultural conflict.

 Professor Miller has served on the editorial board of several scientific journals and currently serves on the editorial board of several scientific journals and currently serves on the editorial boards of the Social Justice Research, Journal of Personality and Social Psychology, and Psychological Inquiry.
 He has received numerous awards and has been a Visiting Fellow at both the Center for Advanced Study in the Behavioral Sciences (Stanford) and the Institute for Advanced Study (Princeton).